-- STEP 1 Ensure that the Mains Isolate Switch is OFF. - STEP 2 Ensure that 240 VAC is connected to the panel from the mains distribution switchboard. - STEP 3 If an E2INIT is required before programming, fit Lk7 on the Controller to the DATABASE WRITE ENABLE position and fit minijump SW1.
+- STEP 1 Ensure that the Mains Isolate Switch is OFF. - STEP 2 Ensure that 240 VAC is connected to the panel from the mains distribution switchboard. - STEP 3 If an E2INIT (database re-initialize) is required, fit Lk7 on the Controller to the DATABASE WRITE ENABLE position and fit minijump SW1.
 (Refer to the RDU Programming and Installation Manual).